Your Health in Good Hands

 Call me on 07760 164161 or email me below and l will get back to you as soon as possible.

-Please contact me to hear about the current offers on booking a course of lessons.
+In addition please contact me to hear about the current offers on booking a course.

 "I've taken Alexander lessons with several teachers over the past 5 years and Valerie is by far the best.
 She is both disarming and empowering; a rare combination which is powerful and healing.
 My back problems have improved immensely while learning the technique with her.
 I can't thank her enough."